 This medication should be stored in the refrigerator but needs to be administered at room temperature necessitating removal from refrigeration at least 20 minutes prior to injection.

 For pre-filled syringes, the product may be kept out of the refrigerator, for a total of 4 hours at 25°C. If necessary, the product may be returned to the refrigerator for later use, but this must not be done more than once.

-The patient should remain for two hours after the first 3 omalizumab injections, and 30 minutes thereafter, in an area under direct staff observation.
+The patient should remain for two hours after the first 3 omalizumab injections in an area under direct staff observation.
 For subsequent doses, an observation period of 30 minutes is required

 Omalizumab should be administered by a registered health care professional (physician or registered nurse).
 Monitoring of patients after administration of biological agents is recommended.